 Keeping Construction Workers Safe Matters

 A recent report issued by the Department of Buildings shows a decline in construction accidents and deaths in 2020.
 However, with the interruptions and slowdowns caused by COVID-19, having lower raw numbers may not tell the whole story.
+Construction remains one of the most dangerous jobs in our nation.
+Most accidents on construction sites are preventable and caused by negligence and unsafe conditions.
 If you are hurt on a construction site, you have the right to recover compensation.
+Our

-Our construction accident attorneys have years of experience helping people like you.
+construction accident attorneys have years of experience helping people like you.
 Let us answer your questions and explain your legal options in a free consultation.

-The Perecman Firm, P.L.L.C., is available at (212) 577-9325.
+The Perecman Firm, is available at (212) 577-9325.
 We have recovered over half a billion dollars for construction accident victims and their families.